htcooper/htcooper.github.io/docs/mj.md

     - MJAI should adjust strategy based on the existing game state (current tiles in hand, tiles played by all players, number of turns left to play in the game)
     - The player should be able to see and interact with the display without disrupting the game.

     ## MVP notes
     - The card being used for the game can be hard-coded in.
     - The vision model will be trained on the specific tile set that I use.
     - The trained vision and NLU models will be compact enough to run on an edge device.
     - MJAI will track the game state through audio cues (players announce which tiles they are discarding and which they are exposing), and will ask for clarification if it doesn't understand.
+    - MJAI will only understand English audio cues.

     ## MVP hardware
     - MJAI will run off of a Raspberry Pi.